-Short Title: High-Voltage Line Safety Act.
-(Public) Sponsors: Referred to: April 28, 1993 1 A BILL TO BE ENTITLED 2 AN ACT TO ENACT THE OVERHEAD HIGH-VOLTAGE LINE SAFETY ACT.
+S 1 SENATE BILL 987 Short Title: High-Voltage Line Safety Act.
+(Public) Sponsors: Senator Johnson.
+Referred to: Public Utilities April 28, 1993 1 A BILL TO BE ENTITLED 2 AN ACT TO ENACT THE OVERHEAD HIGH-VOLTAGE LINE SAFETY ACT.
 3 The General Assembly of North Carolina enacts: 4 Section 1.
-Chapter 95 of the General Statutes is amended by adding the 5 following new Article to read: 6 " ARTICLE 19A.
-7 "OVERHEAD HIGH-VOLTAGE LINE SAFETY ACT.
-8 " § 95-229.5.
+Effective January 1, 1994, Chapter 95 of the General Statutes is 5 amended by adding the following new Article to read: "ARTICLE 19A.
+6 "OVERHEAD HIGH-VOLTAGE LINE SAFETY ACT.
+7 8 "§ 95-229.5.
 Purpose; scope.
-9 The purpose of this Article is to promote the safety and protection of persons 10 engaged in work or activity in the vicinity of high-voltage overhead lines.
-This Article 11 12 defines the conditions under which work may be carried on safely and provides for the 13 precautionary safety arrangements to be taken when any person engages in work or other activity in proximity to overhead voltage lines.
-14 "§ 95-229.6.
+The purpose of this Article is to promote the safety and protection of persons 9 engaged in work or activity in the vicinity of high-voltage overhead lines.
+This Article 10 defines the conditions under which work may be carried on safely and provides for the 11 precautionary safety arrangements to be taken when any person engages in work or 12 other activity in proximity to overhead voltage lines.
+13 "§ 95-229.6.
 Definitions.
-15 As used in this Article, unless the context requires otherwise: 16 (1) 'Covered equipment or items' means any mechanical equipment, 17 hoisting equipment, antenna, boat mast, or rigging; any part of which 18 is capable of vertical, lateral, or swinging motion that could cause any 19 portion of the equipment or item to come closer than 10 feet to an 20 overhead high-voltage line during erection, construction, operation, or maintenance; including, but not limited to, equipment such as cranes,
+14 15 As used in this Article, unless the context requires otherwise: 'Covered equipment or items' means any mechanical equipment, 16 (1) hoisting equipment antenna, or boat mast or rigging; any part of which 17 18 is capable of vertical, lateral, or swinging motion that could cause any portion of the equipment or item to come closer than 10 feet to an overhead high-voltage line during erection, construction, operation, or maintenance; including, but not limited to, equipment such as cranes, derricks, power shovels, backhoes, dump trucks, drilling rigs, pile drivers, excavating equipment, hayloaders, hay stackers, combines, irrigation equipment, portable grain augers or elevators, and

-- derricks, power shovels, backhoes, dump trucks, drilling rigs, pile drivers, excavating equipment, hay-loaders, hay stackers, combines, irrigation equipment, portable grain augers or elevators, and mechanical cotton pickers and items such as ladders, scaffolds, antennas, boat masts and outriggers, houses or other structures in transport, and gutters, siding, and other construction materials. - 'Overhead high-voltage line' means all aboveground bare or insulated electrical conductors of voltage in excess of 600 volts measured between conductor and the ground, except those conductors that are (i) de-energized and grounded or (ii) enclosed in suitable mechanical protection in accordance with the requirements of the National Electrical Safety Code or the National Electrical Code. - (3) 'Person' means natural person, firm, business association, company, partnership, corporation, or other legal entity. - (4) 'Person responsible for the work to be done' means the person performing or controlling the job or activity that necessitates the precautionary safety measures required by this Article. - (5) 'Warning sign' means a weather-resistant sign of not less than five inches by seven inches with at least two panels: a signal panel and a message panel.
+- mechanical cotton pickers and items such as ladders, scaffolds, antennas, boat masts and outriggers, houses or other structures in transport, and gutters, siding, and other construction materials. - (2) 'Overhead high-voltage line' means all above-ground bare or insulated electrical conductors of voltage in excess of 600 volts measured between conductor and the ground, except those conductors that are (i) de-energized and grounded or (ii) enclosed in suitable mechanical protection in accordance with the requirements of the National Electrical Safety Code or the National Electrical Code. - (3) 'Person' means natural person, firm, business association, company, partnership, corporation, or other legal entity. - (4) 'Person responsible for the work to be done' means the person performing or controlling the job or activity that necessitates the precautionary safety measures required by this Article. - (5) 'Warning sign' means a weather-resistant sign of not less than five inches by seven inches with at least two panels: a signal panel and a message panel.
 The signal panel shall contain the signal word 'WARNING' in black lettering and a safety alert symbol consisting of a black triangle with an orange exclamation point, all on an orange background.
-The message panel shall contain the following words. either in black letters on a white background or white letters on a black background: 'UNLAWFUL TO OPERATE THIS EQUIPMENT WITHIN TEN FEET OF OVERHEAD HIGH-VOLTAGE LINES -Contact with power lines can result in death or serious burns.'
+The message panel shall contain the following words, either in black letters on a white background or white letters on a black background: 'UNLAWFUL TO OPERATE THIS EQUIPMENT WITHIN TEN FEET OF OVERHEAD HIGH-VOLTAGE LINES -Contact with power lines can result in death or serious burns.'
 A symbol or pictorial panel may also be added.
-Such warning sign language, lettering, style, colors, size, and format shall meet the requirements of the American National Standard ANSI Z535.4-1991, Product Safety Signs and Labels, or its successor or such equally effective standard as may be approved for use by the Commissioner of Labor
+Such warning sign language, lettering, style, colors, size, and format shall meet the requirements of the American National Standard ANSI Z535.4-1991, Product Safety Signs and Labels, or its successor or such equally effective standard as may be approved for use by the Commissioner of Labor.